Who we are

 We protect your privacy by ensuring we have the appropriate security measures in place.
 We ensure that our suppliers process your data in an appropriate, lawful and safe manner.

-Survey responses will be securely stored and processed in the UK by RDG and our partners.
-The data will be kept for up to 5 years.
+Survey responses will be securely stored and processed in the UK by RDG and our partners, and then anonymised.
+The anonymised survey base data will be kept for up to 5 years.

 What we do with your data

 Your personally identifiable data (name and email address) is used to ensure that each response is unique.
 We use this data to validate the responses.
-Once the validation is complete we will analyse the results.
+Once the validation is complete, we will analyse the results.
+We will delete your personal data when the analysis is complete.

 You may be asked if you are prepared to take part in a workshop in the future.
 If you choose to volunteer for a workshop, then we will contact you at a later date.